4PAD/4pad.github.io/README.md

 4PAD has a light-weight steering committe whose role is to appoint the chairs of the next edition and to ensure continuity of the spirit of the event.

 ## Composition policy
 From 2014 to 2018 the steering committee was formed by the founders of the event.
-Starting from 2018, the steering committee of 4PAD has a new policy to propomote renewal of the community and the topics: the steering committe is to be composed by the organisers (chairs) of the last 3 editions.
+Starting from 2018, the steering committee of 4PAD has a new policy to promote renewal of the community and the topics: the steering committe is to be composed by the organisers (chairs) of the last 3 editions.
 Upon conclusion of edition N, the organisers of edition N join the steering committee and the two members that organised edition N-3 leave the committe.
 In the transition period from the old to the new policy the committee is composed by just 4 members.

 ## Current members
 * Simon Bliudze (INRIA Lille, FR)